 Most CDNs do not allow for flexible configurations and do not have a testing environment.
 This is the main reason that most sites still direct users back to their servers for the HTML document.
-To cache an HTML doc, developers must have the ability to implement flexible configurations within their caching and/or CDN solution, and also to test these configurations before they go live. section.io provides these benefits, which you can read more about in our HTML caching whitepaper.
+To cache an HTML doc, developers must have the ability to implement flexible configurations within their caching and/or CDN solution, and also to test these configurations before they go live.
+Section provides a modern Edge Compute Platform that delivers these benefits, which you can read more about on our website.

-Do I Need A CDN?
+Do I Need an Edge Compute Platform?

-Many people assume that the main purpose of Content Delivery Networks is to store and deliver static cached content from server locations across the globe.
-However, modern CDNs can do much more than cache static objects including protect against DDoS attacks, block harmful bots, and cache dynamic content including HTML documents.
+Many people assume that the main purpose of Content Delivery Networks (CDNs) is to store and deliver static cached content from server locations across the globe.
+However, modern Edge Compute Platforms can do much more than cache static objects including protect against DDoS attacks, block harmful bots, and cache dynamic content including HTML documents.

-While you do not actually need a globally distributed server network (ie. CDN) to take advantage of some of the benefits of caching, utilizing a CDN to cache and serve objects can make the process relatively simple and give you the best chance of increasing the performance, scalability and security of your website.
+While you do not actually need a globally distributed server network to take advantage of some of the benefits of caching, utilizing an Edge Compute Platform to cache and serve objects can make the process relatively simple and give you the best chance of increasing the performance, scalability and security of your website.
+Using an Edge Compute Platform means you will have the added benefit of distributed servers to deliver your content to worldwide users, additional elastic capacity, and increased security and protection from attacks.

-Using a CDN means you will have the added benefit of distributed servers to deliver your content to worldwide users, additional elastic capacity, and increased security and protection from attacks.
-Using a CDN built specifically for Magento also means you will have all the tools and technologies your developers need to manage and maximize the cache performance of your website.
+Using an Edge Compute Platform built specifically for e-commerce also means you will have all the tools and technologies your developers need to manage and maximize the cache performance of your website.

-In Chapter 6 we go into more detail on the benefits of utilizing a CDN for your Magento website.
+In Chapter 5 we go into more detail on the benefits of utilizing an Edge Compute Platform for your e-commerce website.

-What Tools Are Out There For Me To Cache My Magento Website?
+What Tools Are Out There For Me To Cache My Website?

 There are a number of caching technologies available, including Squid and Nginx as open source options.
-For Magento, the caching solution that should be utilized is Varnish Cache which is an open-source HTTP acceleration proxy that can either be installed locally (such as on an additional website server or in a different part of your main website server) or on a globally distributed server network.
+We recommend using Varnish Cache, which is a lightning fast, open-source caching solution.
+Varnish Cache can either be installed locally (such as on an additional website server or in a different part of your main website server) or on a globally distributed server network.
+Varnish Cache is also the recommended solution if you are on the Magento platform.